Pre-commit System

 Skipping hooks entirely

 The --no-verify flag is hard-blocked for AI agents by the Bash guard hook.
-It cannot be used from within Claude Code sessions.
+It cannot be used from within the hooked agent sessions.

-For human contributors working outside Claude Code, --no-verify still works in a plain terminal.
+For human contributors working outside Codex, --no-verify still works in a plain terminal.
 Use sparingly – it bypasses ALL checks including deterministic ones.